North Shields F.C.: North Shields FC 1992–

 Success on a national level followed the next season when "the Robins" won the 2014–15 FA Vase beating champions of the North West Counties League, Glossop North End.
 The final took place at Wembley Stadium and similar to the North Shields Amateur Cup triumph 46 years previously they came from a goal down to win 2-1 (after extra time) with Gareth Bainbridge and Adam Forster scoring.
 Along the way, a new attendance record of 1,500 was established at the Shields' Ralph Gardner Park stadium at the semi-final second leg match against Highworth Town in which the Shields triumphed 2–0.
 They also finished 4th in the Northern League First Division and only five points behind champions Marske United.

 Success on a regional level followed the next season when "the Robins" won the Northumberland Senior Cup beating Northern Premier League Premier Division, Blyth Spartans AFC.
 Northumberland Senior Cup final took place at St James' Park.
-There was a lot of build up to the game with favorites and holders Blyth Spartans who play in a higher league than North Shields looking to grab some silverware after missing out on promotion this season.
+There was a lot of build up to the game with favourites and holders Blyth Spartans who play in a higher league than North Shields looking to grab some silverware after missing out on promotion this season.
 The game ended 4–3 to North Shields adding another piece of silverware to their impressive collection.
 Goals came from Gary Ormston, 2 impressive goals from Gareth Bainbridge and with the scores at 3-3, Ryan Carr came up with the goods with a thunderbolt into the top corner sparking pandemonium on and off the field.
 The Robins comfortably wound down the remaining seconds, and Kevin Hughes lifted the cup for the thirteenth time in the club's history.
 The game attracted a crowd of 2321 with a healthy contingent from North Shields.
 They also finished 5th in the Northern League First Division and 24 points behind champions Shildon AFC.
 Also only 5 points from 3rd place with Morpeth Town AFC and Guisborough Town being level on 77 points.

 Manager Graham Fenton left the club in September 2016 to join South Shields, with Jon McDonald replacing him as manager.
 McDonald kept North Shields at the top until early April, losing out to South Shields in the title race.
 North Shields also lost the Senior Cup to Blyth and the League Cup to South Shields after which Jon McDonald left the club.

 Shields moved to appoint Assistant Manager, Brian Smith as the new Manager, with Gary Ormston stepping up as Assistant and Andy Gowans joining the coaching set up alongside Wilf Keilty.
 Brian Smith left the club in February 2018 to be replaced by ex-Whitley Bay boss Marc Nash.